-Members do not have to delay decision making under current statutory authorities, including but not limited to regulatory permitting and approval processes, while the marine planning process is underway.
+Members are not required to delay decision-making under current statutory authorities, including but not limited to regulatory permitting and approval processes, while marine planning activities are underway.

 Signatories

 [Signatures of the members or their duly authorized representatives -- each member will sign the charter.]